Celebrating 65 Years of Science

 CSL helped to lead the transition from the days of bulky vacuum tubes to the era of transistors and electronic circuits.
 It was among the few laboratories to work on computer-aided circuit analysis and design in the early 60s.

 CSL researchers were recognized worldwide as leaders in developing graph-theoretic algorithms for the analysis, design, and fault-diagnosis of electronic circuits and systems.

 Researchers developed the first computer program for the analysis and design optimization of broadband microwave circuits.
 The program was used by NASA and the U of I Antenna Laboratory, and led to commercial computer programs a decade later.

-CSL had the distinction of creating the first computer-assisted instructional program in the world.
+CSL had the distinction of creating the first computer-assisted instructional system in the world.
 Its name: PLATO, or Programmed Logic for Automatic Teaching Operations.

 He also organized the first Allerton Conference on Circuits and Systems - an international, retreat-style forum where researchers exchange and test new ideas.
-It remains one of the premier conferences on system theory.01/14/1960
+It remains one of the premier conferences on system theory.

 In the 1960s, CSL invented tools that pushed the limits in the science of measurement.